This template displays the percentage of work items under an epic or a standard work item that have a resolution.

 -

-Progress tracking: Quickly see what percentage of an epic’s stories or a work item’s subtasks have been resolved, helping teams monitor progress.
+Progress tracking: Product managers or team leads can use this field to quickly see what percentage of an epic's stories or a work item's sub-tasks are resolved, helping to track progress at a glance.

 -